-- Evaluate your need to identify yourself as someone who requires assistance during an evacuation.
-Some people who may need assistance have no visible disability. - Master the skill of giving quick information on how best to assist you.
-Be clear and concise.
-If you have difficulty speaking, consider using a carry-with-you preprinted message. - Establish a personal network consisting of people who are regularly in the same area as you.
-Do not depend on any one person as they may not always be available.
-Assess your own abilities and communicate your capabilities and limitations to those in your network. - Determine your evacuation options and prioritize them.
+- Self-Identification: Consider whether you want to identify yourself as someone who may need assistance during an evacuation.
+Remember, many individuals who need support may not have visible disabilities. - Clear Communication: Be prepared to communicate your specific needs for assistance clearly and concisely.
+If you find it challenging to speak, think about using a preprinted message card that you can carry with you. - Personal Support Network: Build a personal support network of individuals who are frequently in the same area as you.
+Do not rely on any one person as they may not always be available.
+Inform those in your network of your needs and preference for assistance.